 in the area of Cyber Defense (CAE-CD).
 This designation is sponsored jointly by the

-National Security Agency (NSA) and the Department of Homeland Security.
+National Security Agency (NSA) and several federal agencies.

 Our program of study is our Cyber Defender Certificates program.
 Our certificate program is designed to prepare students for success in entry-level